mcontrerassc/candidate_matrices/README.md

 ## Notes

-- If you add new scoring functions or matrix types, be sure to update the lists inside `generate_kwargs.py`, as well as import them into `schmillion_cli.py`.
+- If you add new scoring functions or matrix types (e.g. modularity, optimized distance to slate), be sure to update the lists inside `generate_kwargs.py`, as well as import them into `schmillion_cli.py`.
 - You can adjust the concurrency limit in `a_schmillion_run.sh` by changing this line:

       while [ "$(jobs -rp | wc -l)" -ge 10 ]; do